Max Muncy Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in the league.
+- The Cubs pitching staff ranks third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Cubs have a 3.18 team ERA that ranks fifth among all league pitching staffs.
+- The Cubs have a 3.31 team ERA that ranks fourth among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Cubs pitchers combine to give up 19 home runs (one per game), the seventh-fewest in the league.

-- Smyly makes the start for the Cubs, his fourth of the season.
-He is 1-1 with a 4.70 ERA and 13 strikeouts in 15 1/3 innings pitched.
+- Stroman (2-1) gets the starting nod for the Cubs in his fifth start of the season.
+He has a .75 ERA in 24 2/3 innings pitched, with 25 strikeouts.

-- The lefty's last appearance was on Sunday against the Los Angeles Dodgers, when he threw 5 2/3 innings, surrendering one earned run while giving up four hits.
+- His last appearance was on Wednesday against the Oakland Athletics, when the righty went six scoreless innings while giving up two hits.

-- The 33-year-old has an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.